Slideshow image

 Betty ,I firsmade your aquaintance many years ago when you ministered to my mom at the Snow facility in Hampton.
 I am so pleased to have become a friend.
 You are truly an inspiration to all who know you.
 BLESSINGS.

-Jim Nutler almost 5 years ago
+Jim Nutler about 5 years ago

 A more precious soul I have seldom known than my Friend Betty...

-Tanya McCarthy almost 5 years ago
+Tanya McCarthy about 5 years ago

 Jim Nutler could not have said more perfect words.
 Betty Kennett is a precious soul.
 She is a true example of Jesus' love.